 - Allograft – Synthetic bone or bone from human donors (will be placed through series of sterilization techniques for safety and hygiene)

 - Xenograft- Bone that is harvested from animals such as the cow

-If the wisdom teeth are impacted and embedded in the bone, the oral surgeon will put an incision into the gums and remove the tooth or teeth in sections in order to minimize the amount of bone being removed.
+To remove wisdom teeth that are “impacted” and embedded in the jawbone, the oral surgeon or wisdom tooth extraction specialist in Dubai will need to make an incision into the gums.
+The specialist will then remove the impacted wisdom tooth or teeth in sections to reduce the amount of bone being removed.

 Common Treatment for Cyst Removal (Cyst Operations)